Looking for some fun ways to countdown to Christmas? Here are some fun countdown to Christmas ideas.

 Before December started, I mapped out 25 days’ worth of scriptures and activities we could do for each of the 25 days.
 I looked at community events that were happening, included things already on our calendar, like church parties, and trips to grandma’s house, and tried to fit them to the actual days of the week and so on.
 Every year I try to make a new calendar.

 What I like about doing the advent calendar this way is that it’s a family affair, and it’s an activity rather than a gift, as well as a daily scripture about Jesus Christ.
-I know my girls will be extra excited this year to do it!

 This is a more recent Christmas countdown tradition that I know many people have latched onto and really love – The Elf on the Shelf.